-IC1.
-Absolute extension (AW 467a)

-- IC2.
-Passive object of an active sensation (AW 468a) - IC3.
-Material substratum (AW 469b) - IC4.
-External object (as opposed to immediately perceived idea; Caesar example) (AW 472b) - IC5.
-Causes or occasions in the brain (AW 475a-b) - IC6.
-Matter, as whatever causes my ideas (AW 479a) - IC7.
-Instrument (AW 480a)
+- IC1 Absolute extension (AW 467a) - IC2 Passive object of an active sensation (AW 468a) - IC3 Material substratum (AW 469b) - IC4 External object (as opposed to immediately perceived idea; Caesar example) (AW 472b) - IC5 Causes or occasions in the brain (AW 475a-b) - IC6 Matter, as whatever causes my ideas (AW 479a) - IC7 Instrument (AW 480a)

-Philonous responds, in all cases, that such causes are not perceived, and thus that they are not sensible objects.

-Absolute extension, IC1, is a general idea, and can neither exist in a particular object nor in our minds.
+Philonous responds that all such purported causes are not perceived and thus are not sensible objects.
+Absolute extension, IC1, is a general idea and can neither exist in a particular object nor in our minds.
 Our minds are always passive, when sensing, so that the passive object, IC2, is the sensation itself, not an external object.